Last modified on May 9th, 2023

 While it may seem obvious, organization plays a huge role in the success of your property management business.
 Disorganization can manifest in many forms, whether it’s a misplaced paper vendor invoice that led to a vendor not getting paid on time or a voicemail from a resident regarding a maintenance issue that fell through the cracks.
 Outdated, inefficient systems are usually the culprit of these kinds of mistakes, and can end up costing your business.

-Thomas Toye, Owner of Arthur Thomas Properties, manages over 820 single-family and multifamily rentals.
-He says having a systemic approach can help you to overcome persistent organizational challenges: “There are so many facets to property management it can be overwhelming and complex to keep up with everything.
+“There are so many facets to property management it can be overwhelming and complex to keep up with everything.
 Each property is like a separate business with its own accounting, tenants, and contractors… and of course owners, too.
 For a property management company, keeping organized can be a lot, so a systematic approach with full integration is critical.”

-One way Toye has been able to stay organized is by going fully paperless and switching from QuickBooks and Excel to a comprehensive property management system to run his business: “…we transitioned to property management software to ensure we had a centralized, cloud-based and paperless system that interlinked residents, contractors, owners, leasing agents, maintenance staff, and administration.”
+One way Toye has been able to stay organized is by going fully paperless and switching from QuickBooks and Excel to a single property management platform to run his business:

 Secret #2: Automate routine tasks

 Manual, repetitive tasks — like collecting rent payments and responding to maintenance requests — can waste your team’s time, stunt business growth, and lead to employee burnout.
-Automation can drive efficiency and free your team to focus on what matters most, like growing your business and providing top-notch service.
+Automation and AI tools can drive efficiency and free your team to focus on what matters most, like growing your business and providing top-notch service.

 Secret #3: Put your customers first